How to Disable Cloudflare Proxy for Your Custom Domain

 Click DNS in the left sidebar, then click Records.
 You will see a list of all your DNS records.

-Step 3: Find Your Mailbux CNAME Records
+Step 3: Find Your Echoterra Communications CNAME Records

 Purpose Type Name Target

-Webmail & Admin CNAME mail.yourdomain.com mail.mailbux.com
+Webmail & Admin CNAME mail.yourdomain.com webmail.echoterra.net

-Mail Server CNAME smtp.yourdomain.com my.mailbux.com
+Mail Server CNAME smtp.yourdomain.com mail.echoterra.net

 Step 4: Click the Orange Cloud Icon